PX4/PX4-Devguide/en/debug/profiling.md

 ## Basic Usage

 Basic usage of the profiler is available through the build system.
-For example, the following command builds and profiles px4fmu-v4pro target with 10000 samples (fetching FlameGraph and adding it to the path as needed).
+For example, the following command builds and profiles px4_fmu-v4pro target with 10000 samples (fetching *FlameGraph* and adding it to the path as needed).

 ```
-make px4fmu-v4pro_default profile
+make px4_fmu-v4pro_default profile
 ```

 For more control over the build process, including setting the number of samples, see the [Implementation](#implementation).